 - Active TB disease—TB bacteria are active in your body and your immune system is not able to stop the bacteria from growing.
 You have symptoms, usually feel sick, and can spread the bacteria to others.

 Both forms of tuberculosis need treatment.
 Treatment is available through the Hays County Local Health Department.

-TB testing is available through the Christus Trinity Clinic located adjacent to the health department.
+TB testing is available through the Christus Trinity Clinic located at 401 Broadway in San Marcos.
 Walk-in skin tests are available every day except for Thursdays for a cost of $15.

 Reporting and Referrals